Lakeland Westchester Classic 2020

 What I like to see in the round:

-I love hearing critical arguments in PF!
+I love hearing unique arguments in PF!
 Feel free to run any argument about imperialism/colonialism/etc within the PF topic.
 I think engaging with these types of arguments within a round makes debate more educational, impactful, and interesting.

 What isn't necessary in the round:

 Please do not ask "I am first speaker, so can I have first question?"
-Please just assume that first speaker in the round has first question.
+Please assume that first speaker in the round has first question.

 Evidence Exchanges: